zgendao/auth-service/README.md

 `POST /auth/login`

 Main Login/Sign in endpoint.
-After the login there is the `token` field in the response.
+After the login there is a `token` field in the response.
 It should be used for authentication.

 #### Request